ArthurHoefer/KiaConnectApi-PHP/README.md

 ## Introduction

+*Not Associated with Kia Motors, Kia of America, or any other Kia/Hyundai brand*

 The Kia API library is a PHP library that allows you to interact with the Kia API, enabling you to retrieve vehicle location and send commands such as locking/unlocking doors and starting climate control.
 This PHP library is specifically designed for use in the United States, providing seamless integration with Kia vehicles in this region.

 ## Requirements